josephsmithberger/XogotDocs/Documentation.docc/Manual/best_practices/logic_preferences.md

 Games with large and varied environments or procedurally generated elements often implement these strategies to avoid wasting memory.

-On the flip side, coding a dynamic system is more complex, i.e. uses more programmed logic, which results in opportunities for errors and bugs.
+On the flip side, coding a dynamic system is more complex; it uses more programmed logic which results in opportunities for errors and bugs.
 If one isn't careful, they can develop a system that bloats the technical debt of the application.

 As such, the best options would be...

-1. To use a static level for smaller games.
+1. Use static levels for smaller games.

-1. If one has the time/resources on a medium/large game, create a library or plugin that can code the management of nodes and resources.
-If refined over time, so as to improve usability and stability, then it could evolve into a reliable tool across projects.
+1. If one has the time/resources on a medium/large game, create a library or plugin that can manage nodes and resources with code.
+If refined over time so as to improve usability and stability, then it could evolve into a reliable tool across projects.

-1. Code the dynamic logic for a medium/large game because one has the coding skills, but not the time or resources to refine the code (game's gotta get done).
+1. Use dynamic logic for a medium/large game because one has the coding skills, but not the time or resources to refine the code (game's gotta get done).
 Could potentially refactor later to outsource the code into a plugin.